Sara Money, My Banking App Stopped Working and My Money Is at Risk

 For a while, I could see my past transactions.
 Then, without any warning, that feature stopped working.
 For months now, when I go to the transaction history, I see nothing.
 I cannot track my spending, verify if a payment went through, or keep records for my own accounting.

-Even when the history does load, it is missing a crucial detail: the account balance after each transaction.
-When I send 10,000 FCFA, the transaction line only shows the amount deducted.
 It does not show the remaining balance after that operation.
 This is a serious problem for several reasons:

 • I cannot easily see if my account has been debited without my knowledge.
 If a fraudulent transaction appears, I would have to calculate my balance manually to detect it.